Bit-Apps-Pro/bit-integrations/readme.txt

  - MailerPress: 7 new events added (Pro)

 - **New Action**
- - MailerPress: 6 new events added (Pro)
+ - MailerPress: 6 new events added

 - **New Feature**
  - Salesforce: Added the ability to update existing leads, enabling smoother CRM maintenance and automation (Pro).